-While the benefits of 5G networks are pretty unequivocal, there is one question regarding the new standard that refuses to go away.
-Just how safe is it?
-With experts seemingly divided on the issue, finding a clear answer, unfortunately, is not easy.
+If the benefits of 5G networks are pretty unequivocal, then there is one question regarding the new standard that refuses to go away.
+Just how safe are they to human health?
+With experts seemingly divided on the issue, finding a clear answer, unfortunately, is a tough proposition.

 Fact or Fiction?